Tabooabr/105SRE_Cloud_Computing_AWS/README.md

 Docker was live in 2013, and by 2017 20% of tech companies have containers deployed, and in 2020 50% of organizations have adopted Docker and deployed docker containers.

+## installing Docker ##

+Prerequisites:

+- Enable CPU virtualisation in your bios
+- In windows features turn on Hyper-Visor
+- Installation instructions

+Download and install docker hub
+Should get messege asking you to install WLS2 (windows linux subsystem) Log-in to docker hub
 ---
 ## Docker Commands: ##
 Docker commands: